 David previously worked in the NZ Parliament for eight years, serving two National Party Prime Ministers and three Opposition Leaders.
 David is also a former Vice-President of InternetNZ, and chaired its policy committee for over a decade.
-He is also a former director of the .nz registry company and is the current chairman of the .nz domain name commission, which sets polices for and regulates the .nz name space.
+He is also a former director of the .nz registry company and a former chairman of the .nz domain name commission, which sets polices for and regulates the .nz name space.

 In 2013 he co-founded the New Zealand Taxpayers’ Union and serves on its board.”